datacentred/staging-preseed-server/README.md

 content used to install the machine, and also finish scripts to install customisations expected to be in place.

+The controlling process first creates an ephemeral host entry identifying the templates to use for various API calls and any metadata used to render those templates.
+A host is booted into a network installer which then contacts the preseed server which generates pressed and finish scripts on demand.
+Once complete the calling process can destroy the host entry and continue.

+At present templates are served statically.
+They can be found in the /views directory.

 ## Building

     apt-get -y install bundler make